Entertaining

 important to Benjamin Franklin, and he likened his life of business and diplomacy to the game.
 In his Morals of Chess (1779)

-and influential in its course since.
-He was the only person to help draft and to sign all of the nation’s founding documents:
+its course since.
+He was the only person to help draft and to sign all of the nation’s founding documents: The Declaration

 with France, in 1778, which secured France’s financial and military support without which the American Revolution